openstack-archive/senlin/doc/source/user/membership.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you already have some nodes and some clusters, you can add some specified
-nodes to a specified cluster using the :command:`openstack cluster member add`
+nodes to a specified cluster using the :command:`openstack cluster members add`
 command.
 For example, the following command adds two nodes to a cluster::

-  $ openstack cluster member add --nodes node3,node4 cluster1
+  $ openstack cluster members add --nodes node3,node4 cluster1

 You can use the name, the ID or the "short ID" to name the node(s) to be
 added, you can also use the name, the ID or the "short ID" to specify the